Pengd-wende-Richard42/NDC_Python_Code-/README.md

 | < 0 | Emissions are increasing (divergence from target) |

 This framework provides a transparent and operational way to evaluate whether countries are effectively aligning their realized emissions trajectories with their climate commitments under the Kyoto Protocol and successive NDC cycles.

 ---

+# Data Availability Notice

+## Restricted Data Access Pending Peer Review

+The complete harmonized dataset is currently not publicly released.

+At this stage, only the methodological framework, analytical pipeline, and source code are made publicly available in order to ensure transparency, reproducibility, and methodological scrutiny.

+The public release of the full dataset is temporarily restricted for publication-related reasons while the associated research work undergoes peer review and academic evaluation.

+This precaution is intended to:
+- preserve the integrity of the scientific publication process,
+- avoid premature circulation of unpublished research outputs,
+- and ensure consistency between the final published article and the disseminated dataset.

+The repository nevertheless provides:
+- the complete methodological framework,
+- the data construction logic,
+- the harmonization procedures,
+- the analytical scripts,
+- and the visualization pipeline used to construct the indicators.

+The full harmonized database, documentation, and supplementary materials are expected to be released following the completion of the peer-review and publication process.

+For academic collaborations, replication requests, or research inquiries, please contact:

+**NIKIEMA Pengd Wende Richard**
+Université Clermont Auvergne
+Climate Finance Researcher
+📧 P-Wende_Richard.NIKIEMA@doctorant.uca.fr

+---